 How to get Around Naxos?

-If you are intending to explore the entire island during your stay on Naxos, I strongly recommend hiring a car if you can.
+If you are intending to explore the entire island during your stay on Naxos, I strongly recommend renting a car if you can.
 While the island is large, most of its popular towns are concentrated in the east, whilst interesting sights and smaller local villages are scattered across the breadth of Naxos.
 Reaching the more remote areas is considerably more convenient and time effective by car.

 Car rental companies operate in all the major towns and some of the smaller villages, although checking ahead is beneficial.
 Particularly conveniently, there are many rental companies specifically near the airport and Naxos Ferry Terminal, so you can hire transport as soon as you get to the island.